ahrjarrett/blog/src/pages/2019-02-08-resetting-user-passwords-with-node-and-jwt/index.md

 title: "Resetting a User’s Password Using Node.js and JWT"
 image: "/images/2019-02-08-resetting-user-passwords-with-node-and-jwt.jpg"
 tags: ["nodejs", "jwt"]
-excerpt: "Recently I had to build a feature that let users securely update their passwords via email.
-Our tech stack was Node/Express on the backend and we used JWTs to manage tokens and authentication.
-This proved to be both easier and harder than I expected."
+excerpt: "Recently I was tasked with building a feature that allowed a user to reset her password via email — securely.
+Our tech stack is Node and Express on the backend.
+Turns out this was both harder and easier than I expected."
 published: true
 ---

-# Resetting a User’s Password Using Node.js and JWT

-See the project’s <a href="https://github.com/Lambda-School-Labs/LabsPT1_Backwoods" target="_blank">source code on GitHub</a>!

-30 second demo:

-<iframe width="720" height="480" src="https://www.youtube.com/embed/DxugdZ0kHEY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Recently I was tasked with building a feature that allowed a user to reset her password via email — securely.
-Our tech stack was Node and Express on the backend, React and Redux on the frontend.

 We were already using the JSON Web Token (JWT) standard for encoding sensitive data passed between the client and server, so I decided to stick with that for this spec.

+Check out the project’s <a href="https://github.com/Lambda-School-Labs/LabsPT1_Backwoods" target="_blank">source code on GitHub</a>, or watch a 40 second demo:

+<iframe class="youtube-video" width="720" height="480" src="https://www.youtube.com/embed/DxugdZ0kHEY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We’ll be coding this feature entirely in JavaScript.
 Let’s dive in!